zhoujj2013/lncfuntk/README.md

 ### Installation

-NOTE: you must install [pip](https://pip.pypa.io/en/stable/installing/) package before install lncFunTK.
+NOTE: Even though INSTALL.pl can install the required packages automatically, we still recommend you to prepare all required packages as described [here](https://github.com/zhoujj2013/lncfuntk/blob/master/prepare_packages.md) before install lncFunTK.

 To install lncFunTK, run command as follows: